CelineChole/website-tech/content/blog-tech/2020/vs-code-favorite-features-plugin/index.md

 ### Pin tab

-This is a new feature -realesed in May 2020 - you can now [Pin tab](https://code.visualstudio.com/updates/v1_46#_pin-tabs).
+This is a new feature - released in May 2020 - you can now [Pin tab](https://code.visualstudio.com/updates/v1_46#_pin-tabs).
 Select the tab you want to pin, right click and select 'pin tab'.

 ### Color header